nicluo/bootstrap-loader/README.md

 npm install --save-dev bootstrap-sass

 # or Bootstrap 4
-npm install --save-dev bootstrap@v4.0.0-alpha.4
+npm install --save-dev bootstrap@v4.0.0-alpha.6

-# Note, alpha.3 is broken, and alpha.2 is no longer supported
+# Note, alpha.6 contains changes that are incompatible with alpha.5 and before, alpha.3 is broken, and alpha.2 is no longer supported

 # Node SASS & other loaders needed to handle styles
 npm install --save-dev css-loader node-sass resolve-url-loader sass-loader style-loader url-loader